mayconhb/El-Pais/replit.md

 In Google Tag Manager, create a trigger for the custom event `initiate_checkout` and map it to the Meta Pixel `InitiateCheckout` standard event.

 ### Debug Logs
-The implementation includes console logs prefixed with `[VTurb Tracking]` for debugging.
-These can be removed once tracking is confirmed working.
+The implementation includes console logs prefixed with `[Pitch Detector]` for debugging:
+- `[Pitch Detector] Starting pitch detection for video page`
+- `[Pitch Detector] SmartPlayer event:` - logs all received events
+- `[Pitch Detector] Pitch configured to appear at: X seconds`
+- `[Pitch Detector] Video reached pitch time!
+Showing CTA button`
+- `[CTA Button] Button clicked - pushing InitiateCheckout to dataLayer`

 ## Development